cerc-io/stack-orchestrator/stacks/mobymask/README.md

-# Mobymask
+# MobyMask

+The MobyMask watcher is a Laconic Network component that provides efficient access to MobyMask contract data from Ethereum, along with evidence allowing users to verify the correctness of that data.
+The watcher source code is available in [this repository](https://github.com/cerc-io/watcher-ts/tree/main/packages/mobymask-watcher) and a developer-oriented Docker Compose setup for the watcher can eb found [here](https://github.com/cerc-io/mobymask-watcher).
+The watcher can be deployed automatically using the Laconic Stack Orchestrator tool as detailed below:

-## Deploy the Mobymask Watcher
+## Deploy the MobyMask Watcher
-The instructions below show how to deploy a mobymask watcher using laconic-stack-orchestrator (the installation of which is covered [here](https://github.com/cerc-io/stack-orchestrator#install)).
+The instructions below show how to deploy a MobyMask watcher using laconic-stack-orchestrator (the installation of which is covered [here](https://github.com/cerc-io/stack-orchestrator#install)).

 This deployment expects that ipld-eth-server's endpoints are available on the local machine at http://ipld-eth-server.example.com:8083/graphql and http://ipld-eth-server.example.com:8082.
 More advanced configurations are supported by modifying the watcher's [config file](../../config/watcher-mobymask/mobymask-watcher.toml).
 ## Clone required repositories